xarvatium/the-random-project/README.md

 Hello, and welcome to the GitHub page for the Random Bot.
 If you're curious as to what all it does, I will include sections that describe the different aspects of the bot.

 Looking for a list of commands?
-Go to the [Bot Files](https://github.com/xarvatium/the-random-project/tree/master/BotFiles) folder!
+Go to the [Bot Files](https://github.com/xarvatium/the-random-project/tree/master/BotFiles) directory!

 ### Roadmap:
 - [x] Incorporate a homebrew Random Wikipedia Article generator
 - [x] Include a basic random number generator